Delta-Icons/aegis/FAQ.md

 The version number is the date that it was builded.

-In the [website](https://aegis-icons.github.io/) or [GitHub release pages](https://github.com/aegis-icons/aegis-icons/releases/latest), it's in the `YYYY-MM-DD` format (4-Digit Year, 2-Digit Month, 2-Digit Day).
+In the [website](https://delta-icons.github.io/) or [GitHub release pages](https://github.com/Delta-Icons/aegis-icons/releases/latest), it's in the `vYYYYMMDD` format (4-Digit Year, 2-Digit Month, 2-Digit Day).

 In the icon pack file, it's the same format minus the dashes.